-- 4.10 There is no longer a requirement for the LDS to include a programme for the preparation of any other planning documents the LPA intends to produce.
-For this reason, the timeline in Appendix 1 only includes details of South Kesteven's DPDs. - 4.11 In the interest of transparency, it is proposed that a Developer Contribution Supplementary Planning Document (SPDs) will be produced following the introduction of the Levelling-up and Regeneration Bill and the new Infrastructure Levy. - 4.12 An SPD for the Stamford North Local Plan allocation, which extends into Rutland, is in production.
+- 4.9 There is no longer a requirement for the LDS to include a programme for the preparation of any other planning documents the LPA intends to produce.
+For this reason, the timeline in Appendix 1 only includes details of South Kesteven's DPDs. - 4.10 In the interest of transparency, it is proposed that a Developer Contribution Supplementary Planning Document (SPDs) will be produced following the introduction of the Levelling-up and Regeneration Bill and the new Infrastructure Levy.